We are suspending our grantmaking temporarily. Please refer to the 'How to Apply' page for updates on our grantmaking which is under review.

 The Foundation will support projects which facilitate the acquisition of knowledge and learning and which have a long-term strategic impact.
 Key areas for support are:

-For state funded schools our main initiative will be The Foyle School Libraries Scheme (see special guidance notes on website).
+For state funded schools our main initiative is The Foyle School Libraries Scheme (see guidelines on the website).

 For Universities we will consider supporting arts, museum, archive or special collection projects, usually for capital funding, which meet a clear public benefit.
 All University projects should enable general and not just specialist use, the majority of time, and not be limited to out of term use, or be relatively inaccessible by being sited in remote parts of University buildings or campuses where public access will be restricted.
 In all cases we will expect Universities to be contributing to the project in financial and not just in-kind terms.
 Some grants may be offered on a matched funding basis.